 In describing the literature of the Kesh, Le Guin also states that they do not draw a clear distinction between fact and fiction, which seems like a dangerous cultural trait, given natural human selfishness in the absence of compelling facts.
 The Kesh practice of “Gedwean” sounds like a corrupted form of psychiatry, with the originally scientific methods forgotten in favour of placebo: “Statistics comparing rates of alleviation, short-term cure, long-term cure and failure would be interesting, but inappropriate” (page 472); inappropriate how?
 In these passages, Le Guin toys with obscurantism.
 This is no better than the fantasies of individual liberation through apocalypse in The Day of the Triffids (1951).

-The stability of the Kesh seems implausible because of this rejection of Enlightenment ideals.
-For example, they are so intellectually incurious that they have no explanation whatsoever for their own incest taboo: “neither religious, nor genetic, nor social, nor ethical” (page 427).
+The stability of the Kesh seems implausible because of this rejection of Plato’s controls and of Enlightenment ideals.
+For example, the Kesh are so intellectually incurious that they have no explanation whatsoever for their own incest taboo: “neither religious, nor genetic, nor social, nor ethical” (page 427).
 It is as if they have never wondered about it, despite the prevalence of incest in their fiction.
 There is no mention of what benefits the Kesh derive from considering the members of their House (20% of people without blood ties) kin for the purpose of incest.
 If the reason is a safe space in the heyima, it is as if they have forgotten it.
 Kesh theories of the soul are “imperturbably self-contradictory” and incoherent by choice (page 89), as if there is no investigation, no drive toward reliable knowledge or maintainable, parsimonious theory even for the purpose of sustainability.